 1.0 credit

 Students look at familiar phenomena from the perspective of an experimental scientist.
 Reasoning is developed through an emphasis on deriving equations to make predictions and then designing experiments to test those predictions.
-The skills of computation and estimation and scientific riting are developed throughout the course.
-We begin by studying kinematics, Newton’s Laws of Motion, momentum, energy, rotational motion, and planetary systems.
-The second part of the course concentrates on electricity and magnetism.
+The skills of computation and estimation and scientific writing are developed throughout the course.
+We begin by studying kinematics, Newton’s Laws of Motion, momentum and energy.
+The second part of the course concentrates on rotational motion and electricity and magnetism.
 The course ends with a brief survey of topics in modern physics.
 While this class is best taken in conjunction with Precalculus or Calculus, two years of Algebra is a prerequisite.

 .5 credit